Will the Dyson V10 end the reign of corded vacuums?

 The new Dyson V10 Absolute comes with a new motor, longer lasting battery (up to 60 minutes), larger bin and better tools that’ll clean your home better minus the cord.

-- Comes with two cleaning heads specifically designed for bare floor and carpet
+- Comes with two cleaning heads designed explicitly for bare floor and carpet

 - The new V10 motor delivers around 20% more power versus the V8 motor

-- There are 14 cyclones that fling microscopic particles such as pollen and dust into the bin
+- 14 cyclones fling microscopic particles such as pollen and dust into the bin

 - It has seven, nickel-cobalt-aluminum battery that delivers up to 60 minutes of fade-free power